January 26, 2018

 Visionaries who are driven by a ‘dream’ about a business goalPragmatists who care about product quality, infrastructure of supporting products, and reliability

-Hence, while discovering your why may be your true north, how you shape the One Simple Thing and positioning statement must change as you make your strategic shifts – first and foremost when you make attempt to cross the chasm.
+So while discovering your why may be your true north, how you shape your One Simple Thing and positioning statement must change as you make your strategic shifts – especially as you try to cross the chasm.